raphaelmiy/js-notes/CHAPTER 3: TYPES, VALUES, AND VARIABLES/notes.md

 -Error and its Subtypes: represent errors that can arise when executing JS code.

 Functions and classes are not just part of the language syntax: they are themselves values that can be manipulated by JS programs.
 Like any JS value that is not a primitive value, functions and classes are a specialized kind of object.

+JS's object types are *mutable* and its primitive types are *immutable*.
+A value of a mutable type can change.

+Constants and variables allow you to use names to refer to values in your programs.
+Constants are declared with **const** and variables are declared with **let**.
+JS constants and variables are ***untyped***: declarations do not specify what kind of values will be assigned.